canmom/canmom.github.io/_posts/hidden/2020-09-03-tyrant-baru-cormorant.md

 4. use these funds to arm the Oriati
 5. the Oriati will attack Falcresti trade, cutting Falcrest out of the equation entirely, and bankrupting the Empire

-The Brain is not persuaded by Baru's plan.
-While Baru is obsessed with numbers, she drops the title of the book:
+The Brain is not persuaded by Barhu's plan.
+While Barhu is obsessed with numbers, she drops the title of the book, and reminds her of the unspoken cost of capitalism:

 > “You want to be a tyrant,” she said.
 >